mikanmi/zxybackupcloser/README.md

 ### Advanced Configure

-I prepared the Macros on the _backupcloser.py_ script file for advanced configuration.
+I prepared the macros for advanced configuration on the _backupcloser.py_ script file.
-Change the Macros for taking the snapshots and logging while backing up.
+Change the macros for taking the snapshots and logging while backing up.

 Notice: you can find the place of the _backupcloser.py_ file with `pip3 show zxybackupcloser`.